kchenTTP/python-series/README.md

 # Python Tutorials (WIP)

-This is a series of tutorials that will teach you everything you need to know about Python.
+A series of tutorials that will teach you everything you need to know about Python.
 Work in progress.

 ---